Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 Churn and Retention

-Churn behaves differently under each model, and understanding the distinction matters for how you instrument and respond to it.
+Churn behaves differently under each model, and the distinction matters for how you instrument and respond to it.

 Hard vs. Soft Churn